theodorecharles/photography-website/README.docker.md

 If `config.json` doesn't exist:
 1. The app will run in setup mode
-2. Access `/setup` to configure
+2. Access `/setup` to configure via the setup wizard
-3. Config will be saved to `/data/config.json`
+3. Configuration will be saved automatically to `/data/config.json`
+4. After initial setup, manage configuration via Admin Panel → Settings

 ### Port Conflicts